winks-vtt/yze-coriolis/README.md

 A Foundry VTT system for [Free League's Coriolis RPG](https://frialigan.se/en/games/coriolis-2/).

 ## System Status
-The initial goal is to get the system into a state where one can run a Coriolis game in Foundry with basic rolls for stats, weapons, etc. As such, styling for character sheets and such are still a WIP, and there's very little automation implemented at the moment.

-Once playable, I'd like to start updating the styling of sheets, as well as start adding automations to different rules in the system.
+The system is now in a playable state, with mainly the character sheet being complete.
+Stylings for rolls, item sheets, are incomplete but functional.
+As more mileage is accumlated I'd like to add automations to various systems to help with running a game of Coriolis.

 ## Installation
 1. Inside Foundry's Configuration and Setup screen, go to **Game Systems**